Minor seventh chord

-In music, a minor seventh chord is a seventh chord composed of a root note, together with a minor third, a perfect fifth, and a minor seventh (1, ♭3, 5, 7).
+In music, a minor seventh chord is a seventh chord composed of a root note, a minor third, a perfect fifth, and a minor seventh (1, ♭3, 5, ♭7).
+In other words, one could think of it as a minor triad with a minor seventh attached to it.

-For example, the minor seventh chord built on C, commonly written as C–7, has pitches C–E–G–B:
+For example, the minor seventh chord built on A, commonly written as A−7, has pitches A-C-E-G:

 Minor/minor seventh chord

 A seventh chord with a minor third, perfect fifth, and minor seventh is commonly called a minor seventh chord, but also sometimes a minor/minor seventh chord to distinguish it from the minor/major seventh chord discussed below.
 It can be represented as either as m7 or −7, or in integer notation, {0, 3, 7, 10}.

 This chord occurs on different scale degrees in different diatonic scales: